What is the Blues Program?

 The Blues Program logic model as developed by Penn State’s EPISCenter and in collaboration with Drs.
 Paul Rohde, Eric Stice, and Heather Shaw at Oregon Research Institute.
 Please see the logic model for information about program goals, modalities, targeted risk and protective factors, and short and long term outcomes.

 The program is delivered by 1 or 2 facilitators.
 Master’s-level mental health professionals are ideal to facilitate these group sessions, as are school counselors, nurses, and/or teachers.
 Other staff with a high school diploma and 2-4 years of job training/experience in working with adolescents in a helping role may also implement the program with supervisory support.
 Please see the Training page for additional information.

-- The Blues Program is a prevention program that aims to reach high-school teens (aged 14-18) with symptoms of anxiety, stress, negative thoughts, and depression.
+- The Blues Program is a prevention program that aims to reach teens in grades 8th – 12th (aged 14-19) with symptoms of anxiety, stress, negative thoughts, and depression.
 Moderate levels of anxiety, stress, and depression symptoms affect a wide range of students, from a student struggling with multiple risk factors to a student that is high achieving within a supportive environment.

 - This program is also appropriate for students that are interested in learning more about mental and emotional health and effective coping strategies, perhaps due to interest in supporting their friends.